adamwulf/app-launch-guide/README.md

 		- how/why you started the company
 		- the problems of your current target audience
 		- interesting tech you've created as you built your product
+- [ ] Brainstorm ideas from the channels you read about earlier in [Traction](http://amzn.to/1DBn0Lo)
+	- schedule these ideas into your development schedule

 ## Public Buzz Building Beta

 - [ ] Submit to BetaList
 - [ ] Submit to PreApps
-- [ ] continue building community, and feed those people into your beta signups
+- [ ] Continue building community, and feed those people into your beta signups
 - [ ] Get Feedback Feedback Feedback!

 At this point you're very close to launch.
 The app is "ready" but not ready.
 The most important thing to do now is make sure that new users are effective when they start up your app for the first time.